zhengshuai1001/JiKouCompany/README.md

 Believe you can and you're halfway there.

 The only way to do great work is to love the work you do

+One day you will wake up and there won't be any more timeto do the things you've always wanted.
+Do it now.